 Paying outright for reviews can come very close to being illegal in a lot of countries.
 In both the UK and the USA, misrepresenting your business, or claiming it’s something that it isn’t, is illegal and paid for reviews skirt dangerously close to the edge of this definition.

-This also applies the other way too, for example if you decide to badmouth your competition and pay to have them bombarded with one star reviews to make yourself look good.
-There’ll be consequences if you’re caught.
+This also applies the other way around too.
+If you’d decide to badmouth your competition and pay to have them bombarded with one star reviews to make yourself look good, there’ll be consequences if you’re caught.

 Below we’ve outlined some tips to help you boost those numbers and get feedback immediately.

 Try searching through your social media mentions to see if anyone has been talking about you too.
-If any happy customer has been singing your praises recently it might be worth reaching out to them via a direct message and asking if they’d be happy to share their experience on Google.
+If any happy customer has been singing your praises recently, it might be worth reaching out to them via a direct message and asking if they’d be happy to share their experience on Google as well.

 Thankfully, Google has helped to make the review process very simple to follow by letting you generate your own URL that links directly to your review page.
 Follow Google’s instructions here and simply add the link to any emails or texts you send out and onto any printed materials where you’re asking for reviews.